 See Pattern Matching for selecting CHOPs and channels.

 It can also rename channels by generating new channel names.
-See Pattern Expansion for patterns you can use.
+See Pattern Replacement for patterns you can use.

 See Channel Naming Patterns for more ways to manipulate existing channel names into new ones.